The New Zealand Asian Studies Society

 • The NZASIA 24th Biennial International Conference, Massey University, 2021.
 Video recordings of the keynotes are available here.

-• The NZASIA 23rd Biennial International 2019 Conference, the Victoria University of Wellington, 2019.
+• The NZASIA 23rd Biennial International 2019 Conference, Victoria University of Wellington, 2019.

 • The NZASIA 22nd Biennial International Conference, University of Otago, 2017.